 A systems support agent is responsible for resolving system applications and network issues, performing technical configuration, and upgrading systems infrastructure.
 A systems support representative conducts regular maintenance and diagnostic tests on the computer applications to ensure its optimal performance and efficiency to support business operations and avoid delays in deliverables.
 They also assist the technology team in designing backup systems and improve existing networks according to business requirements and specifications.
 They write resolution reports for reference to prevent the reoccurrence of system malfunction and inconsistencies.

 These skill sets are where the common ground ends though.
-An information systems specialist responsibility is more likely to require skills like "data analysis," "data entry," "strong analytical," and "dod."
-Whereas a systems support requires skills like "provides technical support," "desktop support," "end user support," and "system support."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an information systems specialist are more likely to require skills like "data analysis," "data entry," "strong analytical," and "dod."
+On the other hand, a job as a systems support requires skills like "provides technical support," "desktop support," "end user support," and "system support."
+As you can see, what employees do in each career varies considerably.

 An information technology analyst is responsible for identifying business opportunities by creating and designing technology systems that would help business operations perform efficiently and accurately.
 Information technology analysts manage systems maintenance, upgrade and install updates for better optimization, and perform feature revisions and adjustments based on the end-user experience.
 They analyze client and business specifications and research a multiple system approach to generate technology solutions.
 An information technology analyst must have excellent analytical skills, as well as broad knowledge of the technology industry.

-But both careers also use different skills, according to real information systems specialist resumes.
-While information systems specialist responsibilities can utilize skills like "data entry," "troubleshoot," "customer support," and "dod," some information technology analysts use skills like "infrastructure," "security policies," "switches," and "encryption."
+Each career also uses different skills, according to real information systems specialist resumes.
+While information systems specialist responsibilities can utilize skills like "data entry," "troubleshoot," "customer support," and "dod," information technology analysts use skills like "infrastructure," "security policies," "switches," and "encryption."

 The role of technical specialists is to provide technical support for applications and programs to staff members and customers within an organization.
 They train staff and customers on products and apps and offer advice on the best practices for utilizing technical programs and applications.
 They also design training materials to teach other staff members the most effective methods of using its technology.
 It is also their job to reduce company costs by looking for ways to improve productivity and lessen expenses.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an information systems specialist is likely to be skilled in "data entry," "strong analytical," "troubleshoot," and "pc," while a typical technical specialist is skilled in "patients," "project management," "customer satisfaction," and "c++."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an information systems specialist is likely to be skilled in "data entry," "strong analytical," "troubleshoot," and "pc," while a typical technical specialist is skilled in "patients," "project management," "customer satisfaction," and "c++."

-Technical specialists are known to earn similar educational levels when compared to information systems specialists.
-Additionally, they're 0.9% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.
+Technical specialists earn the best pay in the technology industry, where they command an average salary of $92,419.
+Information systems specialists earn the highest pay from the manufacturing industry, with an average salary of $75,326.technical specialists typically earn similar educational levels compared to information systems specialists.
+Specifically, they're 0.9% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.

 A systems analyst is responsible for monitoring the effectiveness of technology systems and analyzing its efficiency for business operations and clients' needs.
 Systems analysts create specific modifications to operating systems and help design solutions and processes.
 Other tasks include managing the system's workflow, diagnosing and detecting malfunctions, performing troubleshooting, and assisting clients' with their concerns.
 A systems analyst must have excellent command with programming languages and the knowledge with the technology industry to understand systems' complexities and processes.